Shopify/polaris/polaris.shopify.com/content/contributing/icons.md

     2. Add your SVG and create a new component following the current naming convention
     3. Request a review from a Polaris designer
        1. Once approved they will merge and release the new icon

-If you need support or guidance, reach out to the team on Slack in #polaris.